Humanitarian Studies (HUST)

 HUST 5016.
 Monitoring and Evaluation in Humanitarian Response.
-(3 Credits)
+(0 to 3 Credits)

 This course will introduce students to the principles and theoretical frameworks behind data collection and analysis in the context of humanitarian response.
 It will cover qualitative and quantitative research methods used in humanitarian program monitoring and evaluation (M&E).
 The aim is to give students an overview of basic methodologies utilized in the field as well as the tools to determine appropriate M&e strategies in various humanitarian settings.

 HUST 5025.
 Cash, Commodities, and Services in a Humanitarian Response.
 (0 to 3 Credits)

 For decades, humanitarian assistance was delivered by the supply of commodities and services, often by international humanitarian organizations.
 More recently, technological advances have made it practical, and cost-effective, to provide humanitarian assistance through cash transfers.
 This development has both been welcomed as the new way forward and viewed with some suspicion by others who view it as lacking in accountability.
 This course will examine the roles played by cash transfers, commodities, and services in response to humanitarian crises, along with the advantages and disadvantages of each.
 The course will also examine the mechanisms now in place for the further development and regulation of cash transfers.

 HUST 5035.
 Forced Migration: The Humanitarian Challenge of the Decade.
 (0 to 3 Credits)